As good as the L12-2 is, there remain some points where it can be improved or changed. This applies to parts as well as the schematics.

 Lets take a look at the amplifier and its schematics again.

 One will notice that the serial capacitors C5 in the input and C8 in the feedback path are aluminum electrolytics.
 Here You can connect small high-quality film caps in parallel, which is easy to do on the PCB solder side.

 If the output of a source device is truely free from DC offset You can omit with C5 alltogether.

-Parallel to the Lytics C1/C2/C12/C13, that decouple the supply rails, can small film or ceramic X7R caps be soldered, e.g. MKS2 of Wima from 100nF to 1µF, with a lead pitch of 5mm or SMD1812.
+Parallel to the Lytics C1/C2/C12/C13, that decouple the supply rails, small film or ceramic X7R caps may be soldered, e.g. MKS2 of Wima from 100nF to 1µF, with a lead pitch of 5mm throughole or 1812 in SMD style.

-Quite sensibe is a modifcation to the bias network, since the Bias current values vary considerably from amplifier module to amplifier module.
+Quite sensible is a modification to the bias network, since the Bias current values vary considerably from amplifier module to amplifier module.

-Replace the 1kOhm R19 by a parallel connectionof 1.5kOhm resistor and 5kOhm trim-potentiometer.
-This allows for a precise and constant setting of the bias.
+Replace the 1kOhm R19 by a parallel connection of a 1.5kOhm resistor and a 5kOhm trim-potentiometer.
+This allows for a precise and consistent setting of the bias.

 Though my amplifiers haven´t shown any signs of instability so far, the CFP output configuration is said to be more sensitive to capacitive loading than the Darlington.

 Surprisingly it aren´t the larger capacitances in the µF range as electrostats present for example, but rather lower capacitances from cabling in the higher pF to several nF range that let an amplifier break into oscillation.

 A LR-network R35/L1 with values of 8-10Ohms for R35 and 1µH-2µH for L1 is a good remedy.